cisagov/GMU-CYSE-Capstone-2020-21/README.md

 ## 2.0 Objectives

 Anomaly detection analysis is the subject of the proposed project.
-The desired deliverable is an integrated product that includes a) algorithm for analyzing relevant data, b) dashboard for visualization of the analytic results, c) modeling documentation and user manual, d) technical demo of the integrated capability.
+The desired deliverable is an integrated product that includes
+ 1. algorithm for analyzing relevant data,
+ 2. dashboard for visualization of the analytic results,
+ 3. modeling documentation and user manual,
+ 4. technical demo of the integrated capability.

 Dashboard, the primary output for this project, should have the capability to display the following:
 - Raw data input